FAQ and Checklist for New Math Majors

 - Check the bookstore to see if your classes have any required texts. (topic #4, above)

-- Look over your DARS report and plan out what courses you will need to take.
+- Look over your degree audit report and plan out what courses you will need to take.
 If you are planning on having math courses transferred from elsewhere, have this officially approved by the math faculty–and do this immediately if such course is a prerequisite for a class you want to take now. (topic #6, “Advising”, above)